gofynd/fdk-client-swift/documentation/application/ORDER.md

-Retrieve customer details such as mobile number using Shipment ID.
+Use this API to retrieve customer details such as mobileno using Shipment ID.

 *Returned Response:*